GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-16-exam-guide-bullets.md

 - By default, an in-memory database is used to replace the production db
 - To specify the db yourself, use the **@AutoConfigureTestDatabase** annotation

 ## Section 5 - Security

+### 5.1 - Explain basic security concepts

+- Major concepts
+    - Principal
+    - Authentication
+    - Authorization
+    - Authority
+    - Secured Resource

+- Authentication mechanisms:
+    - Basic
+    - Digest
+    - Form
+    - X.509
+    - OAuth 2.0 / OIDC

+- Storage options for credential and authority data:
+    - in-memory (development only)
+    - Database
+    - LDAP

+Why Spring Security?

+- **Portable**
+    - Can be used on any Spring project
+- **Separation of Concerns**
+    - Business logic is decoupled from security concern
+    - Authentication and Authorization are decoupled
+- **Flexible and Extensible**
+    - Choose Authentication method yourself
+    - Choose storage method yourself
+    - Highly customizable

+The Schema according to video tutorial:
+- Security Context delegates to Authentication Manager
+- Access to Secured Resource is intercepted by Security Interceptor
+- Security Interceptor consults Configuration Attributes and delegates to Authorization Manager

+Three steps for Setup and Configuration
+- Setup filter chain
+- Configure securtity (authorization) rules
+- Setup Web Authentication

+### 5.2 - Use Spring security to confugure Authentication and Authorization

+- Step 1 is to set up a filter chain
+- Requires a DelegatingFilterProxy, which is autoconfigured by Spring Boot.
+To match the different life cycles.
+- DelegatingFilterProxy is not a Spring Security class but a Spring MVC class.
+All requests pass through it.
+- It delegates to SpringSecurityFilterChain, that knows which filters to call by what method in what order.
+- Only after the filtering is done, DelegatingFilterProxy sends the request to DispatcherServlet.
+- The reponse will take the same route back, again through all the filters.

+Most important filters:
+- SecurityContextPersistencefilter - Establishes SecurityContext and maintains between HTTP requests
+- LogoutFilter - Clears SecurityContextHolder when logout requested
+- UsernamePasswordAuthenticationFilter - Puts Authentication into the SecurityContext on login request
+- ExceptionTranslationFilter - Converts SpringSecurity exceptions into HTTP response or redirect
+- AuthorizationFilter - Authorizes web requests based on config attributes and authorities

+### 5.3 - Define Method-level Security

 ## Section 6 - Spring Boot